 Refraining from fapping has been a technique that has been around for centuries for cultural or religious reasons.
 Many times, there is the prevalent idea that your seed is your life force and fapping drains you of it.
 It is an interesting concept but again it’s a question of scientific validity of such an idea.
 While there isn’t a measurement of ‘life force loss’, there are studies that suggest increases in testosterone levels by refraining from ‘spilling the seed’.
 It has been reported that refraining increases testosterone levels to a peak of 147% on the 7th day and still slightly increased levels for a few days afterward.

 This is what I wanted to try out for myself.
 Using a once every 7-9 days schedule for the past month or so has seen pretty great results for me in terms of energy levels.
 My testosterone definitely appears to be spiking just like it has been reported to do so.
 I feel crazy energetic and motivated to work out and accomplish other goals that I have set for myself, more so than usual.
 The sixth and seventh days are always the toughest and it takes some work to focus your excess energy into something non-sexual, but I notice that I can get past such temptations fairly easily now.
 I also feel stronger on the days later in the week and have noticeably more endurance.
 This schedule feels pretty optimal for me personally and I’m not sure that going on a longer no-fap challenge would yield any meaningful results.
 My mental health is already positive and I don’t have a problem with anxiety, in my own experience meditation and reading things by Stoic philosophers or someone like Eckhart Tolle, produces great mental clarity.
+Also, check out: Lucid Dreaming for mental clarity.

 Okay, then what are some positive benefits from giving up fapping?